openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/ztha.md

 If you have used the [Local - Docker Compose](/learn/quickstarts/network/local-docker-compose.md) quickstart to provision your OpenZiti overlay network, you will have already this HTTP server available to use immediately.

-### Prerequisite - HTTP Client Tunneller
+### Prerequisite - HTTP Client Tunneler
 You will need to install an [OpenZiti tunneler](/reference/tunnelers/index.mdx) on the machine which represents the HTTP client.
-Later on we'll create an identity for this tunneller and use the identity to access the HTTP server.
+Later on we'll create an identity for this tunneler and use the identity to access the HTTP server.

-### Prerequisite - HTTP Server Tunneller
+### Prerequisite - HTTP Server Tunneler
 You will need to install an [OpenZiti tunneler](/reference/tunnelers/index.mdx) on the machine which represents the HTTP server.
-Later on we'll create an identity for this tunneller and use the identity to access the HTTP server.
+Later on we'll create an identity for this tunneler and use the identity to access the HTTP server.

 :::note
 If you used the docker-compose quickstart the "private" edge routers are configured as tunnelers and will not require you to deploy